alaffin12/stackedit/Caught by Stradh.md

 Shortly after entering town anyone with a passive perception of 14 or more will notice they are being watched by a pale, thin man with a hawkish nose and slicked back hair.
 This is Lady Wachter's spy Ernst Lanark.
 If confronted Lanark claims he keeps a watchful eye on all strangers.
 If they threaten him he will back off, but he will not tell them anything about his purpose.
 Once the party decide to leave him alone he will report back to Lady Wachter (they might follow him to find this out).

 ##### Endless Delights
+Upon entering endless delights they will see the Alastroi siblings (Alek, Andrej, and Alana) hard at work - making things for tomorrow's festival.

 ### Tsolenka Pass